CSE-222-Group-2-Project/Online-Food-Service-System/README.md

 `git clone https://github.com/CSE-222-Group-2-Project/Online-Food-Service-System`

 **COMPILATION**
-In order to compile the project, enter the command:
+In order to compile the project, enter the command in your terminal:
 `make`
 *or*
 `javac Driver.java`

 **RUNNING**
-In order to run the project, enter the command:
+In order to run the project, enter the command in your terminal:
 `make run`
 *or*
 `java Driver`